 Strategy-based indexes measure the returns from investment strategies involving the purchase and sale of various securities.
 All of the securities purchased and determined using market data for specified time periocts).
-The index is calculated throughout the trading day using reported values for the reference index and reported premium values for the options as well as the value of any ordinary dividends payable on the component securities.
-The calculation of the index assumes that transactions can be continuously executed, i.e., that there will be no market disruptions, and may use assumed prices equal to volume-weighted average prices, which may not be the same as the prices an investor employing the strategy would pay or receive.
+The index is calculated throughout the trading day using reported values for the reference index and reported premium values for the options as well as the reponed premium values for me options as well as the value of any ordinary dividends payable on the compo-nent securities.
+The calculation of the index assumes that transactions can be continuously executed, i.e., that there will be no market disruptions, and may use assumed prices equal to volume-weighted average prices, which may not be the same as the prices an investor employing the intrategy would are a green an investor employing the strategy would pay or receive.
 Detailed information regarding calculation of the buy-write index is available from the exchange on which the options are traded.
 A special opening value for the reference index is used in calculating the index on the date that a new option is written to replace an expiring option, which is known as a roll date, and special procedures are used on roll dates to reflect the hypothetical transactions that are assumed to take place on those dates.